-Covered Entity Disclosure: During the two-year period preceding the execution of the attached Agreement, were any key personnel or agents of Applicant/Grantee/Recipient organization, a candidate for public office, or, a contributor to a campaign of a person who is a candidate for public office as defined in Section 1092(3) of the "Grant Administration Amendment Act of 2015," effective October 22, 2015 (D.C.
-Law 21-36; D.C Official Code 1-328.11(3))? the YES Are any of the aforementioned personnel presently or anticipate becoming a candidate for public office, or a contributor to a campaign of a person who is a candidate for public office, as defined in Section 1092(3) of the "Grant Administration Amendment Act 2015," effective October 22, 2015 (D.C.
-Law 21-36; D.C Official Code 1- 328.11(3))? of NO The Applicant/Grantee Organization must report the names and total compensation of its five (5) most highly compensated officers during the preceding fiscal year if it: T YES Received eighty (80) percent or more of its annual gross revenues in federal grants, sub-awards, contracts and subcontracts; and ∐ NO
+i Covered Entity Disclosure: During the two-year period preceding the execution of the attached Agreement, were any key personnel or agents of the Applicant/Grantee/Recipient organization, a candidate for public office, or, a contributor to a campaign of a person who is a candidate for public office as defined in Section 1092(3) of the "Grant Administration Amendment Act of 2015," effective October 22, 2015 (D.C.
+Law 21-36; D.C Official Code 1-328.11(3))? ☐ YES☐ NO 1 Are any of the aforementioned personnel presently or anticipate becoming a candidate for public office, or a contributor to a campaign of a person who is a candidate for public office, as defined in Section 1092(3) of the "Grant Administration Amendment Act of 2015," effective October 22, 2015 (D.C.
+Law 21-36; D.C Official Code 1- 328.11(3))? □ YES The Applicant/Grantee Organization must report the names and total compensation of its five (5) most highly compensated officers during the preceding fiscal year if it: YES Received eighty (80) percent or more of its annual gross revenues in federal grants, sub-awards, contracts and subcontracts; and □ NO

 Received \$25,000.00 or more in annual gross revenues from federal grants, sub- awards, contracts and subcontracts; and 2) Had gross income, from all sources, of \$300,000.00 or more; and 3) The public does not have access to this information through periodic reports filed under Section 13(a) or 15(d) of the Securities Exchange Act of 1934 (15 U.S.C. §§78m(a), 78o(d)) or section 6104 of the Internal Revenue Code of 1986.
 The Applicant/Grantee organization has a federally-negotiated Indirect Cost Rate Agreement.
-If yes, insert issue date for the IDCR: I TE If yes, insert the name of the cognizant federal agency?
-No key personnel or agent of the Applicant/Grantee organization who will participate
+If yes, insert issue date for the IDCR: If yes, insert the name of the cognizant federal agency?
+No key personnel or agent of the Applicant/Grantee organization who will participate directly, extensively and substantially in the request for funding (i.e., application), pre-award negotiation or the administration or management of the funding is currently in violation of federal and local criminal laws involving fraud, bribery or gratuity violations potentially